2008 United States Senate election in Georgia: Democratic

 Jim Martin, a former State Representative, former State Human Resources Commissioner, Vietnam War veteran, and 2006 nominee for lieutenant governor, challenged Chambliss for his seat.
 He made his support for PeachCare and other social services a signature issue in the campaign.
-He made his opposition to the Emergency Economic Stabilization Act of 2008 an issue in the run off.

 Libertarian

-Allen Buckley - Attorney, Accountant, 2004 senate nominee, and 2006 nominee for lieutenant governor.
+Allen Buckley - Attorney, accountant, 2004 Senate nominee, and 2006 nominee for lieutenant governor.
 He was eliminated in the general election, but his endorsement was sought by both the Martin and Chambliss campaigns.

 Republican

 Sen. Saxby Chambliss running for re-election for the first time, is a member of the Republican Party.
 He was elected to the House of Representatives in 1994 and had only one serious election challenge while in the House.
-He maintained high ratings from conservative interest groups such as the National Rifle Association, and the National Right to Life Committee, and correspondingly low marks from liberal interest groups such as the NAACP and ACLU.
+He maintained high ratings from conservative interest groups such as the National Rifle Association of America, and the National Right to Life Committee, and correspondingly low marks from liberal interest groups such as the NAACP and ACLU.
 He sponsored legislation while in the Senate to replace the income tax with a national sales tax.